MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-security-roles.md

 ##Default role assignments

-By default, all contributors in a team project are members of the User role on each hosted queue.
-This allows every contributor in a team project to author and run build and release pipelines using hosted queues.
+By default, all contributors in a project are members of the User role on each hosted queue.
+This allows every contributor in a project to author and run build and release pipelines using hosted queues.
 -->

 ## Agent queue security roles